-Shinya Tago is a Japanese attorney at law, admitted to the New York State Bar Association, Managing Partner of Iwata Godo.
+Shinya Tago is a Japanese attorney at law, admitted to the New York State Bar Association, and is the Managing Partner of Iwata Godo.
 His practice includes: general commercial litigation; securities litigation; shareholder derivative litigation; arbitration (domestic and international), conciliation and mediation; and tort claims (including product liability disputes).
+Shinya is also a professor at the Hitotsubashi University Law School.

-Iwata Godo Law Offices Marunouchi Bldg.
-15th floor 2-4-1 Marunouchi, Chiyoda-ku Tokyo 100-6315 Japan Tel: +81 3 3214 6205
+Iwata Godo Law Offices Marunouchi Bldg., 15th Floor 2-4-1 Marunouchi, Chiyoda-ku Tokyo 100-6315

+Japan

+Tel: +81 3 3214 6205

 Email: stago@iwatagodo.com

 URL: www.iwatagodo.com

-Landry Guesdon is a Registered Foreign Attorney (Tokyo Bar) and Avocat (Paris Bar), member of the International Practice Committee of Iwata Godo.
-In Japan since 1997 and with more than 20 years with a Magic Circle firm, Landry Guesdon has extensive experience in mergers and acquisitions, joint ventures and general corporate matters and antitrust spanning numerous industries (pharmaceuticals and medical devices, cosmetics, defence and aerospace, food and agriculture, consumer and retail, general industrials, energy and utilities).
-Landry Guesdon has received a BA in law from the University of Kent in Canterbury and an LL.M. degree from the University of Paris.
+Landry Guesdon is a Registered Foreign Attorney (Tokyo Bar) and Avocat (Paris Bar) and is a member of the International Practice Committee of Iwata Godo.
+Based in Japan since 1997 and with more than 20 years' service in a Magic Circle firm, Landry has extensive experience in mergers & acquisitions, joint ventures and general corporate matters and antitrust spanning numerous industries (pharmaceuticals and medical devices, cosmetics, defence and aerospace, food and agriculture, consumer and retail, general industrial, energy and utilities).
+Landry gained a B.A. in Law from the University of Kent in Canterbury and an LL.M. from the University of Paris.

-Iwata Godo Law Offices Marunouchi Bldg.
-15th floor 2-4-1 Marunouchi, Chiyoda-ku Tokyo 100-6315 Japan Tel: +81 3 3214 6205
+Iwata Godo Law Offices Marunouchi Bldg., 15th Floor 2-4-1 Marunouchi, Chiyoda-ku Tokyo 100-6315 Japan Tel: +81 3 3214 6205